 - Realize should be used with American audiences.

-- Meanwhile, realise should be used with British audiences.
+- Meanwhile, either spelling can be used with British audiences.

-You can remember to reserve realize for American audiences since it contains a z, like Arizona.
+You can remember to use realize as the sole spelling for American audiences since it contains a z, like Arizona.
 Arizona is in America, so it will be easy to remember that realize is preferred in American English.

 Is it realize or realise?
 Realise and realize are two spellings of the same verb, which means to become aware of something or to bring something into being.

-- Realise is the correct spelling in British English.
+- Realise and realize both are accepted in British English.

-- Realize is the correct spelling in American English.
+- Realize is the only accepted spelling in American English.

 Since realize and Arizona both contain the letter z, it should be easy to choose realize when your readers will be American.